-On February 28, 2017, through the Fantasia II JV, we acquired a 20% interest in two SNF senior housing facilities, located in Rhode Island, for a total aggregate purchase price of \$27 million for the properties, which was funded through capital contributions from the members of the Fantasia II JV plus the proceeds from a collateralized loan.
+On February 28, 2017, through the Fantasia II JV, we acquired a 20% interest in two skilled nursing facilities, located in Rhode Island, for a total aggregate purchase price of \$27 million, which was funded through capital contributions from the members of the Fantasia II JV plus the proceeds from a collateralized loan.
 The facilities consist of a total of 318 licensed beds, and are operated by and leased to a third party operator.
 We contributed approximately \$1.9 million for the acquisition, which includes approximately \$0.2 million of acquisition costs paid in 2016.